ColinMelendez/Flatworm-Nerd-Font/README.md

 #### Notable Features:

-- Highly legible at small font sizes (great for fitting lots of code on-screen at once) or long viewing distances (useful for showing others your code).
+- Highly legible at small font sizes (great for fitting lots of code on-screen at once) or long viewing distances (useful for showing others your code)

+- Small glyphs relative to font point (you may wish to increase your font size for comfort)

 - Horizontally compact column width